elisamcrae/startup/README.md

 CSS: remember that any defined element can be treated as its own entity!

 CSS rescaling: I am most familiar with CSS Flexbox, but there is also grid and responsive design.
 These are for rescaling a website to fit certain dimensions (like portrait vs landscape on a phone).

+For using CSS, remember to add the styleguide link on the HTML document!
+Look up styles you aren't familiar with, and use my simon as reference.
+I've learned that CSS is not that hard, but there are so many options it is near impossible to keep track of them all.
+But google is a friend and will help me know what color codes are for what colors and how to get the design I want.